RetailInTouch/n8n-nodes-keephub/README.md

 ### v1.3.0 (2025-12-04)
 - 🔍 Added Get by External Ref operation to Orgchart resource for querying nodes by external reference

+### v1.3.1 (2025-12-09)
+- 🔧 Added externalRef of orgunit to the output of the Get sumission orgunits node
 ---

 ## 🤝 Contributing